-- Can.
-1379 § 1.
-The following incur a latae sententiae interdict or, if a cleric, also a latae sententiae suspension: - 1° a person who, not being an ordained priest, attempts the liturgical celebration of the Eucharistic Sacrifice; - 2° a person who, apart from the case mentioned in can.
-1384, though unable to give valid sacramental absolution, attempts to do so, or hears a sacramental confession. - § 2.
-In the cases mentioned in § 1, other penalties, not excluding excommunication, can be added, according to the gravity of the offence.
+- §2.
+The following incur a latae sententiae penalty of interdict or, if a cleric, a latae sententiae penalty of suspension: - 1° a person who attempts the liturgical action of the Eucharistic sacrifice though not promoted to the sacerdotal order; - 2° apart from the case mentioned in §1, a person who, though unable to give sacramental absolution validly, attempts to impart it or who hears sacramental confession. - §3.
+In the cases mentioned in §2, other penalties, not excluding excommunication, can be added according to the gravity of the delict.